On Siegel invariants of certain CM-fields: Introduction

+for any nontrivial character $\chi$ of $\mathrm{Cl}(\mathfrak{f})$ (\cite[Theorem 3 in Chapter 22]{Lang87}), which motivates this paper.
+In particular, if $K$ is an imaginary quadratic field, then the Siegel-Ramachandra invariants form such a Siegel family having the properties (R1) and (R2) (see $\S$\ref{introduce}).
+Furthermore, they also satisfy (\ref{Kronecker limit}) in most cases by the second Kronecker limit formula.
+These invariants are defined by the special values of certain modular units, Siegel functions, which can be expressed in terms of theta constants (Remark \ref{generalization} (ii)).

 Let $K$ be a CM-field and $\mathfrak{f}$ be a proper nontrivial ideal of $\mathcal{O}_K$ satisfying certain conditions (Assumption \ref{pp}).
-In this paper, we shall first construct a meromorphic Siegel modular function of level $N$ ($\geq2$) by making use of theta constants (Definition \ref{bigdef} and Proposition \ref{bigtheta}).
+In this paper, we shall first construct a meromorphic Siegel modular function of level $N$ ($\geq2$), which would be a multi-variable generalization of the Siegel function, by making use of theta constants (Definition \ref{bigdef} and Proposition \ref{bigtheta}).
 Furthermore, we shall assign the special value $\Theta_\mathfrak{f}(C)$ of this function to each ray class $C$ in $\mathrm{Cl}(\mathfrak{f})$, and call it the Siegel invariant modulo $\mathfrak{f}$ at $C$ (Definition \ref{defSiegel}).
 This value depends only on $\mathfrak{f}$ and the class $C$ (Propositions \ref{indep2} and \ref{indep1}), essentially by the fact that the Siegel modular variety is a moduli space for principally polarized abelian varieties.
 Finally, we are able to show by applying Shimura's reciprocity law that the Siegel invariant $\Theta_\mathfrak{f}(C)$, as a possible ray class invariant (Conjecture \ref{conj}), satisfies the transformation formula (R2), that is,

 (Theorem \ref{main}).
-By making use of Maple software we also present a nontrivial numerical example for which $K_\mathfrak{f}$ is generated by $\Theta_\mathfrak{f}(C)$ over $K$ (Example \ref{explicit example}).
+By making use of Maple software we also present a numerical example with a non-imaginary quadratic CM-field $K$ for which $K_\mathfrak{f}$ is generated by $\Theta_\mathfrak{f}(C)$ over $K$ (Example \ref{explicit example}).